GoogleCloudPlatform/guest-test-infra/imagetest/README.md

 ## Building the container image ##

-From the `imagetest` directory of this repository:
+From the root directory of this repository:

-    $ docker build -t cloud-image-tests -f Dockerfile .
+    $ docker build -t cloud-image-tests -f imagetest/Dockerfile .

 ## Testing on a local machine ##